sph-mn/sph-db/other/documentation/considerations.md

 * custom primary keys
   * a dictionary, a one to one association, could be considered a subset of plain tables. yet rows might have row identifiers identifying a pairing even if that is not needed. this points to custom primary keys
   * con: ambiguity of auto-increment and provided keys. each insert requires additional checks if auto-increment and eventually if key has been provided. id key potentially quicker to join as primary and foreign key because efficient data type

+# start field type ids at 0 or zero
+* <> 0 vs <>= 0
+* does a null type ever make sense. maybe in c-functions that translate something to field types
+* before using signed integers for types we started with one, continue doing that

+# why support a binary and uint field type
+* use cases: cryptographic keys, specially encoded data
+* should the meaning of uint and binary be conflated
+  * con
+    * users that support it can decode binary to bytevectors and uint to big numbers

+# put the type id before or after the record id
+* little endian preferred
+* type at beginning to avoid record ids beginning at the largest numbers
+* getting the type part would be a bit-and, getting the element part a bit-shift
+* ideally the simpler operation is the one for getting the type